 - 1. If a course is team-taught by two faculty members, 3 credit hours are needed for each faculty member (or a total of 6 CHs) in order to justify the one course load for each faculty member. - 2.
 A regular faculty member may be reassigned to research grant activities at 10% of his/her Academic Year Full-Time Equivalent (AY FTE) for one course reduction, and in increments of 15% for each additional course reduction.
 For all cases, effort must be included on the project or projects that is equal to or exceeds the required course reductions percentage.
-Actual changes in teaching, service and research responsibilities are negotiated individually between the faculty member and the designated Associate Dean.
-Plans for course reduction should be included in the original or revised professional plan.
+Actual changes in teaching, service and research responsibilities are negotiated individually between included in the original or revised professional plan.